1-Week Northern Adventure Tour

 Day 6: Around Chiang Mai -- Head straight up the city's guardian mountain to Wat Phra That Doi Suthep, where you can listen to bells tinkling in the breeze and look down on the city sitting in the valley below.
 The classic image at this temple is of the gleaming stupa that stands in a marble courtyard at the heart of the complex.

 At the base of the mountain, turn left onto the Superhighway, which sweeps around the north of the city, and look out for the turn to Sankampaeng along Route 1006.
-After breaking for lunch at Le Grand Lanna, keep driving east, stopping at any showroom or workshop that catches your eye.
+Then keep driving east, stopping at any showroom, restaurant or workshop that catches your eye.
 These present good opportunities not only for interesting photographs, but for souvenir shopping too.

 Day 7: Chiang Mai to Bangkok -- If you find that all your shopping won't fit into your bags, hurry to the post office and mail a box of goods back home.
 After that, head for the airport and wave goodbye to the friendly folks of northern Thailand.